Grogny/PDFparser/README.md

 ```

 #
-:exclamation: I only try the script on a Debian terminal, I don't know if it work on Windows. :exclamation:
+:exclamation: I only tried the script on a Debian terminal, I don't know if it work on Windows. :exclamation:

 ---
 ## EXAMPLES AND SCREENSHOTS: